 Initial Model Development

 The groundwater flow model of the IWV, used to evaluate SGMA compliance, was developed on a foundation of decades of hydrogeologic investigations of the basin.
 The first numerical model of the valley’s groundwater focused on the Ridgecrest and Inyokern areas and used a simplified aquifer geometry (Bloyd and Robson, 1971).
 Berenbrock and Martin (1991) used a more sophisticated representation of aquifer geometry in a subsequent model, but the system was simulated in a quasi-three-dimensional manner.
-These models provide a comprehensive catalog of hydraulic properties, though basin recharge, playa discharge, and predevelopment groundwater use are outdated based on more recent data.
+These models provide a comprehensive catalog of hydraulic properties, though basin recharge, playa discharge, and predevelopment groundwater use values are outdated based on more recent data.
 The U.S. Bureau of Reclamation (1993) updated the conceptual model of the basin and increased knowledge of the hydrogeology of IWV through the drilling, testing, and analysis of 10 deep wells on the western side of the valley.
 Additional drilling and testing are reported by Tetra Tech EM, Inc. (2003a, b), including extensive data and analysis regarding groundwater quality and isotopic composition.

 The current groundwater flow model can be traced to the Brown and Caldwell model published in 2009.
-The rrecharge and ETwere revised again for this 2009 model, and other conceptual model features were added.
+Recharge and ET values were revised again for this 2009 model, and other conceptual model features were added.
 These updates include a fine-grained sediment plug in the western valley, a gravel zone, and a high gradient zone between the El Paso Subbasin and IWV.
 The Brown and Caldwell model successfully replicated some of the regional hydrogeologic features and was used to explore overdraft conditions.
 The major limitation of the 2009 model is that it cannot accurately reproduce drawdown rates.
 The model underpredicts drawdown within the city of Ridgecrest, but overpredicts drawdown northeast of Ridgecrest, indicating a spatial bias.
 The model errors also generally increase over time.
 An update of the Brown and Caldwell model occurred in 2011 with Layne Hydrologic (2011) refining the grid spacing, changing the solver configuration, and modifying initial conditions and pumping rates.

-In 2016, DRI developed a groundwater flow model (McGraw et al., 2016) for the U.S. Navy to support their planning for the NAWS China Lake in response to declining groundwater levels and concerns about water quality degradation and subsidence.
+In 2016, DRI developed a groundwater flow model (McGraw et al., 2016) for the U.S. Navy to support planning for NAWS China Lake in response to declining groundwater levels and concerns about water quality degradation and subsidence.
 Starting with the Brown and Caldwell (2009) platform, mountain block recharge and playa evaporation rates were refined, the grid resolution was increased in the horizontal and vertical directions, model layering was refined to better represent aquifer units, boundary conditions were modified to allow flow to Salt Wells Valley, and a pilot-point hydraulic parameterization was performed to improve calibration to water levels and, importantly, to drawdown rates.
 A solute transport model and subsidence model were linked to the flow model to allow simulations of the impact of pumping on groundwater quality and land subsidence.
 Alternative conceptual models were analyzed, as were alternative future conditions.
 During 2017, DRI revised the model for the Navy by incorporating regional faults as groundwater barriers (Garner et al., 2017).
 This change corrected under-prediction of water levels in El Paso Valley by including the informally named EPF in the southwestern sector of the valley.
-The Little Lake Fault Zone was similarly added as a horizontal flow barrier trending northwesterly across the middle of IWV.
+The LLFZ was similarly added as a horizontal flow barrier trending northwesterly across the middle of IWV.